michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 - setMainController(): sets the MainController for a sub-controller
 - init(): base initialization method to be overwritten by sub-controllers.

 `init()` is a function used in a lot of controllers in this app.
-The reason we have this method instead of `initialize()` is because the initialize function runs at the moment you start the app, resluting in a grid made before any workoutobjects or exerciseobjects are added.
-What we instead want is for the controllers to initialize when we f.ex. press a save button.
+The reason we have this method instead of `initialize()` is because the initialize function runs at the moment you start the app, resulting in a grid made before any workout-objects or exercise-objects are added.
+What we instead want is for the controllers to initialize when we f.ex.
+Press a save button.

 ## ExerciseViewController